 For $8,810, this program is particularly aimed at the sommelier who is considering a future in winemaking or those interested in learning about wine at a chemical and microbiological level.
 Over 18 months, students will learn practical knowledge and techniques that will benefit their career in a vineyard winery or service setting.
 Students receive access to world-class instructors and the school's network of 250,000 alumni across the globe.

 For a less extensive course of study, UC Davis partnered with Coursera for a free sensory wine course aimed at beginners, or those looking to get a feel for the program.
 Winemaker John Buechsenstein leads the sessions, guiding participants through how the senses interpret wines via sensory vocabulary, tasting techniques, pairings, and faults.
 The program concludes with a peer review.

 For students who want to focus their efforts on a particular country, the Wine Scholar Guild (WSG) offers programs specializing in vino from France, Italy, and Spain.
 The courses discuss regional appellations, local grape varieties, and what shapes their identities.
 All lessons are aided by the regional ministries of agriculture for an exceptional level of rigor.

 The WSG is friendly toward wine professionals, enthusiasts, travelers, and anyone looking to expand their knowledge.
-Curriculums are self-paced with reading materials and quizzes, or you can opt for in-person instruction and examinations held at certification centers or via an online proctor.
+Curriculums are self-paced with reading materials and quizzes, and you can can exams via an online proctor if you wish.